 Rolfing’s Relationship to Other Therapies

-Rolfing is often mistakenly thought of as a type of very deep tissue massage.
+Rolfing treatments are often mistakenly thought of as a type of very deep tissue massage.
 While rolfing and massage both involve soft tissue manipulation, rolfing also aims to balance the body in gravity by improving the body’s physical balance.

 As previously mentioned, Dr. Rolf was influenced by yoga as she developed rolfing so it comes as no surprise that rolfing and yoga are complementary to one another, both helping to improve the body’s flexibility, balance and overall structure.
 Rolfing and yoga are similar in how they both look at the body as a whole, recognizing that improving physical well-being helps to improve emotional well-being and vice versa.
 Both yoga and rolfing focus on guiding the breath gently and fully throughout the body to release tension while improving energy levels and flow.